standardbeagle/BifrostQL/README.md

  - [ ] Add support to use database auth
  - [ ] Try out pivot tables for kicks
  - [ ] Multiple configuration sources, config file, database table, config database
+ - [ ] Add a _primaryKey filter taking an array of strings which allows filters without knowing the specific column names.
  - [ ] Configuration file builder/importer
  - [ ] dotnet new setup for creating a bifrost project
  - [ ] dotnet tool integration to make it easy to manage and configure bifrost options.